eeverman/andhow/README.md

 1.	`AndHow` initializes with a simple builder().  _Loaders_ read properties from various sources.
 You can determine the order of the loaders - in this example, properties found in System.properties take precedence over values found in the JNDI context, and so on.
 Several other loaders are available, including command line.
+	The 3rd loader, the property file loader, will load from a Java properties file on the classpath.
+Naturally, the location of the property file is itself a property.
 2. Configuration properties are explicitly declared in groups to keep related properties together, then groups are added to the AndHow instance.
 3.	`Property` values can be accessed directly from the Property itself - there is